jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 }
 ```

+As you can see, searching is similarly simple.
+The `search` extension function takes a block that
+allows you to customise a `SearchRequest`.
+Inside the block we set the `size` and `from` so we can
+page through multiple pages of results.

+Then hardest part is adding a query.
+For this the client provides several options.
+In this case,
+we use Kotlin's `apply` extension function to make dealing with the Java builders in the `RestHighLevelClient`
+a bit more idiomatic.
+The advantage of this is that we don't have to chain the builder methods and gain some
+compile time safety.
+We could also have opted to use a templated multi-line string as the source.

 Since returning the raw Elasticsearch Response is not very nice, we use our own response format and
 convert object that Elasticsearch returns using an extension function.